|320 pp paperback|

 I'd like to buy a copy

-This is the first comprehensive study of the IRA's attempts to create a 'social republicanism', a marriage between militant nationalism and the politics of the left.
-From agitation amongst peasantry in the 1920s to recent efforts to add a political dimension to purist nationalism, Henry Patterson analyses the various failed attempts to marry two fundamentally incompatible ideologies.
+This acclaimed book remains the only comprehensive study of the IRA's attempts to create a 'social republicanism', a marriage between militant nationalism and the politics of the left.
+From agitation amongst the peasantry in the 1920s and collaboration with the Nazis during the Second World War to recent efforts to add a political dimension to purist nationalism, Henry Patterson analyses the various failed attempts to marry two fundamentally incompatible ideologies.

 Friend and foe have described the IRA as 'socialists', 'Marxists', 'fascists' or simply as militaristic and murderous thugs.
-In this highly praised work the author steers us through the complex and inevitably secretive history of both the Provisional and the Official IRA, Sinn Fein and the various organisations with which they have been associated.
+In this highly praised work the author steers us through the complex and inevitably secretive history of both the Provisional and the Official IRA, Sinn Fein and their various front organisations, teasing out the real politics that lie behind the labels.

 This fully revised new edition takes the history of Irish republicanism to the IRA's renewed ceasefire, and Henry Patterson's conclusion is that 'physical force' or militarist nationalism and the politics of the left make uneasy and, when the rhetoric is cleared away, illusory bed-fellows.